1dollarsteak/1dollarsteak.github.io/privacy.md

 ---
 In the following sections the privacy policies of this website are described.
-The term _you_ stands for you as in the visitor of this website and _I_ stands for me as the sole person who is in chare of this website and its content.
+The term _you_ stands for you as in the visitor of this website and _I_ stands for me as the sole person who is in care of this website and its content.

 ## Collected information
 - I don't collect any information about you